 - Architectural and Engineering: Allen Krell

-- Beautification and Recreation: Eloy Alcivar & Scott Akridge & Shelly Miller for Chapman Pool.
+- Beautification and Recreation: Vaughn Bocchino, Scott Akridge & Shelly Miller for Chapman Pool.

-- Communications: Frances Akridge and You?
-To be cheerleaders for the area on Facebook, post announcements on Nextdoor.com, or write essays about your passion for a better quality of life.
+- Communications: Frances Akridge and? to be cheerleaders for the area on Facebook, post announcements on Nextdoor.com, or write essays about your passion for a better quality of life.

 - Police Relations: Scott Akridge